On today’s date in 1976, Gordon Lightfoot released his single The Wreck of the Edmund Fitzgerald from his album Summertime Dream.

 Printed by Lowe-Martin on Tullis Russell paper using nine-colour lithography, the Lightfoot stamp had general tagging along each side.

 Lightfoot was born on Nov.
 17, 1938, in Orillia, Ont.
-A talented youth, he performed at Massey Hall at the age of 13, and performed in a barbershop quartet called The Teen-Timers during high school.
+A talented youth, he performed at Massey Hall at the age of 13 as well as in a barbershop quartet called the Teen-Timers during high school.
 Soon after, he performed with a choral and dance group on CBC’s Country Hoedown and later played the North American coffeehouse circuit.

 Lightfoot’s big break came with If You Could Read My Mind and was followed by hits Alberta Bound, Did She Mention My Name? and The Way I Feel.

 His accolades include 15 Juno Awards, an induction into the Juno Hall of Fame, the Governor General’s Performing Arts Award and the first induction to the Canadian Songwriters Hall of Fame in 2003.